ArianeDucellier/arianeducellier.github.io/_pages/about.md

   - /about.html
 ---

-***For students enrolled in STAT 451, as Canvas is still down today, please see the [Google Drive folder](https://drive.google.com/drive/folders/1ElrGCZp4vbZRT-98xfwtGTkbdZaNCIK-?usp=drive_link) for the course material for this week and the [Zoom link](https://washington.zoom.us/j/97864432674) for Tues Oct.
-21st class.***

 I am interested in statistical analysis and time series forecasting, and more broadly data science using complex data across space and time.

 Currently, I am developing mathematical and statistical methods and codes for population health statistical surveys at the [Institute for Health Metrics and Evaluation (IHME)](https://www.healthdata.org/).